Nehajh1/TO-DO-List/README.md

-A simple and intuitive task management application to help you stay organized and productive.
+DESCRIPTION:A simple and intuitive task management application to help you stay organized and productive.

-Features:
+FEATURES:
 create,edit and delete task with ease mark tasks as high, medium, or low priority. sort tasks by priority,due date or alphabetical order.

-Requirements:
+REQUIREMENTS:
 yarn or npm
 web browser